Daniel-Warner-X/design-with-cursor-quickstart/jumpstart-your-project.md

 ### 5. **Refine**

-Iterate and improve your design.

-This is pretty straightforward and where critical thinking skills and attention to detail play an important role.
+Iterate and improve your design using natural language.
+This is pretty straightforward and where critical thinking skills and attention to detail play a important role.

 **Prompt**